 Australia ranks as one of the best countries to live in the world by international comparisons of wealth, education, health and quality of life.
 The sixth-largest country by land mass, its population is comparatively small with most people living around the eastern and south-eastern coastlines.

 The country's first inhabitants, the Aboriginal people, are believed to have migrated from Asia tens of thousands of years before the arrival of British settlers in 1788.
 They now make up less than 3% of Australia's 23 million people.

 In shaping its foreign and economic policy, Australia first looked to Europe and the US but in the last 20 years has developed stronger ties with Asia.
 It has acted as peacekeeper in the region sending missions to Solomon Islands, East Timor and Papua New Guinea.

 Although Australia remains part of the Commonwealth, the future role of the monarchy has been a recurring issue in politics.
-An aging population, pressure on infrastructure and environmental concerns such as climate change are some of the long-term challenges facing the country.
+An ageing population, pressure on infrastructure, and environmental concerns such as climate change are some of the long-term challenges facing the country.

 Prime Minister: Anthony Albanese

 Australia's media scene is creatively, technologically and economically advanced.
-There is a traditoin of public broadcasting but privately-owned TV and radio enjoy the lion's share of viewing and listening.
+There is a tradition of public broadcasting but privately-owned TV and radio enjoy the lion's share of viewing and listening.

 Around 88% of Australians are online.

 Some key dates in Australia's history:

-40,000 BC - The first Aborigines arrive from southeast Asia.
+40,000 BC - The first Aboriginal people arrive from southeast Asia.
 By 20,000 BC they have spread throughout the mainland and Tasmania.

 1770 - Captain James Cook charts the east coast in his ship HM Endeavour and claims it as a British possession, naming it "New South Wales".